prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 A future where people are living more in the virtual world(AR/VR) than the real world, where they earn & consume in crypto & people build businesses upon [smart-contracts](https://ethereum.org/en/developers/docs/smart-contracts/) platform is truly exciting.
 A virtual world where you can do anything that you can imagine, you can build anything you want.
 You can build your own business & houses there, and other people will use your products & you will use other people's(read entrepreneurs') products.

-And millennials & gen-Z will find that new virtual world far more cooler & attractive than this real physical world, filled with issues like climate change & global warming. <b>As a matter of fact, millennials & gen-Z is the future</b>.
+And millennials & gen-Z will find that new virtual world far more cooler & attractive than this real physical world, filled with issues like climate change & global warming. <b>As a matter of fact, millennials & gen-Z is the future generation</b>.
 And to spend in that new universe, option of decentralized money is more convenient than traditional fiat money.
 So the future of decentralized finance, where literally everything is open, transparent and global, seems bright.

 New generations, believe more in globalization than fighting over countries' border issues.
 Today, they share everything they know on the internet for free & read/watch whatever interests them.
 An open, transparent & global wave of sharing!